brewinapps/ios-maven-plugin/README.md

 The maven-ios-plugin plugs in to the Maven build lifecycle to automate compilation and deployment of iOS applications.
 This enables continuous integration for the iOS platform with ease.

+This Plugin is based on Brewin' Apps' ios-maven-plugin.
+Thanks.

 ## Features
 1. Compilation of iOS applications
 2. Distribution of iOS applications